fbpx

 Tahmima Anam is a Bangladeshi born British writer.
 Her first novel, ‘A Golden Age,’ is inspired by her parents who were freedom fighters during the Bangladesh Liberation War.
 She has also studied war during her post-graduation career and spent two years in Bangladesh interviewing hundreds of war fighters.

-Nadia Hashimi’s ‘The Pearl That Broke Its Shell.
+Nadia Hashimi’s ‘The Pearl That Broke Its Shell’.

 Though our focus is on South-Asian authors, we believe it’s important to learn from a diverse sect of society and there’s no better form of empowerment than reading from their perspective.

 Nadia is an Afghan-American author who writes about a woman’s freedom to control her own fate.
 The story follows two women, though from different centuries, who share similar experiences with bacha posh – the custom of disguising yourself as a boy to enjoy the privileges that come with it.
+Buy the book here.

 ‘Untold: Defining Moments of the Uprooted’